 Candida albicans lives on the skin of all humans, but sometimes situations cause an imbalance in the pH leading to what’s commonly called thrush.
 Some people, for whatever reason, are more prone to yeast overgrowth.
 Some of the first indicators of thrush can be a painful latch or a very white oral cavity on the baby.
 It’s not ALWAYS obvious, and pain from poor latch, vasospasms, or Raynaud’s can be confused for yeast.

 I distinctly remember feeling a deep scraping pain when my baby first latched.
 Later when I read up on symptoms of thrush, I thought “deep breast pain?
 I don’t have that.”
-In hindsight, I did, but I would’ve described it differently: it felt like she was sucking sandpaper through my milk ducts, starting very far inside, almost like it started at my shoulder blade.
+In hindsight, I did, but I would’ve described it differently: it felt like she was sucking sandpaper through my milk ducts, starting very far inside, almost like it started at my shoulder blade or on my back.
 I mistook this for the feeling of letdown, but later realized this was a classic sign of nipple yeast, or thrush.

 She did not have the telltale white tongue and cheeks, but the general recommendation is to treat both the mother and the baby once yeast is confirmed, as it’s common in breastfeeding to pass it back and forth.
 Below are some remedies for thrush and my experiences with them.

 First of all, it’s helpful to know Candida albicans lives on the skin of all humans, as I said before.
 When the conditions are right, however, it can turn into an overgrowth that we call a yeast infection.
 It’s usually called thrush when it’s in the baby’s mouth, or nipple yeast when it’s on the mother’s breast.